One of cycling’s many benefits is that it gives you a chance to spend time outside.

 Remember the old adage, "April showers bring May flowers?"
 Prepare for wet spring weather by packing a water-resistant barrier jacket and waterproof neoprene shoe covers.

 What To Wear Cycling in Summer

 In the summer heat, it's important to keep cool while still protecting against the sun.
 For temperatures of 70 degrees and upward, opt for cycling shorts and a short-sleeve jersey.

 Add a headband to keep the sweat out of your eyes, and top it off with wrap-around sunglasses.
 Apply sunscreen to your arms and legs, but avoid your face so it doesn’t run into your eyes when you sweat.

-You'll also want cold-weather riding shoes, heavy full-finger gloves, and wool socks (merino wool is a popular choice).
-A headband can cover your ears and keep them warm.
+You'll also want wool socks (merino wool is a popular choice) under your cold-weather riding shoes.
+Heavy full-finger gloves keep you comfortable, and a headband can cover your ears and keep them warm.

 If it's super frigid, you may even want a balaclava — this can help protect your skin against wind chill, which can be rough during winter riding.
 Add knee warmers and arm warmers to keep your joints toasty and prevent aches and pains.

 Just as there are some fashion dos for cycling, there are also some don’ts.
-Steer clear of these items, which aren't ideal for a safe (or comfortable) bike ride:
+Steer clear of these items which aren't ideal for a safe (or comfortable) ebike ride:

 - Jeans: Jeans are made of thick, inflexible material, which can impede your mobility when pedaling.
 Plus, the fabric can be super uncomfortable when straddling a bike seat.
 Skip the denim and opt for stretchy, soft fabrics instead.